COVID-19 grants for artists and professionals in the culture and creative sectors

 - Recipients must submit written clarification of how the grant was used after the end of the grant period.

 - If the application arrives after the application deadline.
 Applications must be received by Taike by 4:00pm on the last day of the application period.

 - If the application is incomplete and the required information has not been supplied before the end of the application period.

 - If the applicant has not submitted written clarification of support previously awarded by Taike before the given deadline.

 Decisions are subject to the Act (657/2012) and statute (727/2012) on Taiteen edistämiskeskus (only in Finnish); the Act on Discretionary Government Transfers (688/2001); and the Administrative Procedure Act (434/2003).
-The Arts Promotion Centre Finland monitors the use of subsidies and is entitled if necessary to review the finances and activities of the recipient.
+The Arts Promotion Centre Finland monitors the use of grants and is entitled if necessary to review the finances and activities of the recipient.

 What to include with your application

 Applications should not include attachments.
 However, visual arts applicants may include 1 to 5 images of their works in pdf format (maximum file size 4 Mb), including details about the name, technique, size and date of each work.
 Files containing videos or other moving images may not be sent as attachments.